thrix/baseruntime-package-lists/README.md

 repo metadata.
 The packages will be stored in the `repo/test/26_beta/` path relative to the root of this repository.

+Use `--release=devel` for a snapshot of rawhide suitable for development.

 This process may take a long time, as it will transfer approximately 3GiB of data per architecture to the local system.
 This tool uses rsync, so subsequent calls to it will only download updated information (plus regenerating the